jasonm23/TDD-deck/PITCHME.md

 ---

-Each unit we pass through TDD, we can have a good degree of confidence
+For each unit we pass through TDD.

+We can be confident it passes the tests we define

 ---